This is a selection of work over the last fifteen years, where I’ve helped clients with particularly difficult or interesting challenges.

 Why do some strategic frameworks get implemented, and others just remain on paper?

-This project looked at collaboration between the World Bank, UN and EU, across a dozen countries and nearly twenty years.
+This project looked at Recovery & Peacebuilding Assessments (RPBAs), the peak framework for collaboration between the World Bank, UN and EU in crisis environments.

+It reviewed implementation across a dozen countries, over a span of nearly twenty years.
 The aim was to map out “what worked” for steering and operational coordination; monitoring and tracking results; and organising funding streams.
-This informed practical policy guidance for the in-country teams charged with implementing RPBAs.

 (World Bank, European Union, UN system, 2016-17)